Teen Therapy and Counseling for Adolescents

 We believe that empowering our patients to be the expert in their life and identify their needs and obstacles is an important part of therapy.
 In collaboration with our teen psychiatrists and our dedication to continued, long-term recovery, we can fulfill our patients’ unmet needs and help them live out a healthier future.

 At SUN Behavioral Health Columbus we look forward to fulfilling our community’s unmet needs.
 You can find quality support and treatment for your child here.
 We look forward to empowering all our patients to know their own lives and assist them in overcoming obstacles.
 Contact us today at 614-706-2786 to get started.

 What is adolescent therapy?

 Adolescent therapy focuses on identifying the underlying psychological issues that influence mental health and emotional distress.
 Once any emotional issues are identified, a therapist works with the adolescent to identify and enact healthy methods of coping and managing emotional distress.

 How do I find a therapist for my teenager?

-At SUN Behavioral Health Columbus, we have trained psychiatrists and trauma-informed staff members who are all able to assist with treatment.
+At SUN Behavioral Health Columbus, we have trained psychiatrists for teens and trauma-informed staff members who are all able to assist with treatment.

-Your child’s pediatrician can also recommend and refer you to qualified therapists.
+Your child’s pediatrician can also recommend and refer you to qualified teen therapists.

-How do I know if my child needs counseling?
+How do I know if my child needs a youth counselor?

 If your child exhibits some of the symptoms of the various mental health illnesses addressed above, you may consider consulting a medical professional.
 If symptoms are exhibited, it does not necessarily guarantee that your child has a mental or behavioral health problem, but checking the issue to make sure it can be treated if it is a mental health issue is beneficial.